Skip to main content

 J. Michael Bennett, MD, PA

-Orthopaedic Surgeon & Sports Medicine Specialist located in Sugar Land, TX & Houston, TX
+Orthopaedic Surgeon & Sports Medicine Specialist located in Bastrop, TX, Austin, TX, & San Marcos, TX

 From simply raising your hand over your head to tossing a football, your shoulder is one of the most utilized joints in your body.
 However, your shoulder’s flexibility also makes it more prone to injury, which can lead to pain and immobility.
 Board-certified orthopedic surgeon and sports medicine specialist J. Michael Bennett, MD, PA, offers comprehensive diagnosis and treatment options for shoulder injuries.
 Call one of the offices in Houston, Sugar Land, or Katy, Texas, to set up your consultation today.
 You can also book online.